Designing Multi-Arm Experiments for Global Average Treatment Effects Under Partial Interference: Randomization procedures

-The difference in means is estimated as $\widehat{\beta}_m -\widehat{\beta}_0$.
+Suppose we are in a setting where there may be both partial interference and intra-cluster correlation of errors.
+With randomization at the cluster level, the difference-in-means estimator will be unbiased for the GATE.
+With randomization at the unit level, the difference-in-means estimator will produce an estimate with a smaller variance, but will not generally produce one that is unbiased for the GATE, but rather for the average direct causal effect defined by \cite{hudgens2008}.

+In the absence of interference, however, with randomization at the unit level, the difference-in-means estimator will be unbiased for the GATE, and variance of the estimate will be decreased relative to cluster-level homogeneous randomization.
+In the absence of both interference {and} intra-cluster correlation of errors, the two approaches are equivalent for the difference-in-means estimator.
+In the presence of {both} interference and intra-cluster correlation of errors, intermediate designs may be preferable in terms of RMSE.

 Using cluster-robust variance estimates, we will see changes in the variance of the estimate due to the interaction of intra-cluster correlation of errors and intra-cluster correlation of treatment as discussed above.
-But even without intra-cluster correlation of errors, if the true data generating process is as described in the linear-in-means model, the variance of the difference-in-means estimator will change in other ways with the design of the experiment; at each value of $\bar \alpha$, each $\widehat{\beta}_m$ under the difference-in-means model will absorb the amount of $\delta_{m,\ell}$ associated with $\E[p_{j,[\ell]} | A_{j,i} = m]$.
+But even without intra-cluster correlation of errors, if the true data generating process is as described in the linear model, the variance of the difference-in-means estimator will change in other ways with the design of the experiment; at each value of $\bar \alpha$, each $\widehat{\beta}_m$ under the difference-in-means model will absorb the amount of $\delta_{m,\ell}$ associated with $\E[p_{j,[\ell]} | A_{j,i} = m]$.
 However, the conditional distribution of $p_{j,[\ell]} | A_{j,i} = m$ will also change.
+At more extreme values of $\bar \alpha$, more observations will be observed with values of $p_{j,[\ell]}$ close to the mean, and errors will be smaller.
+At intermediate values of $\bar \alpha$, there will be more dispersion of the $p_{j,[\ell]}$ values.
+As the outcomes are a function of these values, this will increase variance of the estimate at intermediate values of $\bar \alpha$.

 These competing factors mean that there is not a one-size fits all solution for experimental design.
 The optimal design for a given sample size will depend on the form and magnitude of interference, as well as the intra-cluster correlation of errors.